h0tcatSub/Vector76/README_EN.md

 positional arguments:
-  node_host             Blockchain Node Host node_port             Blockchain Node Port username              Public node username password              Public node password attacker_signkey      The attacker has the WIF format private key of the first address (this is used to sign the transaction) victim_address        Victim address. attacker_address      Address held by attacker to receive refund (Please prepare an address that is different from the address that can be generated
+  node_host             Blockchain Node Host node_port             Blockchain Node Port username              Your BTC node username password              Your BTC node password attacker_signkey      The attacker has the WIF format private key of the first address (this is used to sign the transaction) victim_address        Victim address. attacker_address      Address held by attacker to receive refund (Please prepare an address that is different from the address that can be generated